-Information System: This refers to a combination of people in an organization, procedures, software and hardware, that is used to gather, analyze, store and retrieve digital information (Kelly et al., 1999).
+Information System: This refers to a combination of people in an organization, procedures, software and hardware, that is used to gather, analyze, store and retrieve digital information (Sue, Nicola, Christopher, Ben, 1999).

 Information system success: This refers to the achievements of the information system based on performance characteristics such as resource utilization, hardware utilization, efficiency, reliability, response time, ease of use, etc (DeLone and Mclean, 1992).